 Current undergraduate degree students

-- Summer 2020 term registration begins March 23rd in WebCat.
+- Summer Session registration is delayed and will now begin on April 1.
 No Registration Access Code (RAC) needed.

 Registrations are accepted through any of the following methods.
 Please contact The Business Office for questions.